alphagov/govuk-developer-docs/source/manual/rules-for-getting-production-access.html.md

 - Temporary supervised access during two Technical 2nd Line shadow shifts (GOV.UK developers only)
 - Supervised access during the second shadow shift and probation has been passed
+- A minimum of BPSS (a blue building pass) security clearance
 - Permanent access once two shadow shifts have been completed

 "Supervised" means "we trust you, but just be extra careful," and the dev should